Urgent Care

 What services do you offer?

 At our urgent care clinics, we offer a wide range of services.
 We treat any injury or illness that is not life or limb-threatening – from the common cold to stitches and x-rays.
-We offer diagnostic lab testing and We also provide some preventative care, such as immunizations, STI/STD testing, and youth sports physicals.
+We offer diagnostic lab testing and we also provide some preventative care, such as immunizations, STI/STD testing, and youth sports physicals.
 Visit our Urgent Care page for more details.
 We are also pleased to offer comprehensive primary care services for all ages.
 Visit our Primary Care page to learn more.

 What is urgent care and how does it work?